seinecle/blog/_posts/2026-05-29-flavors-agentic.md

 I first conducted plenty of preparatory work on just one crawler, making sure it worked in perfect isolation of the others.
 Not an easy task when you still want to follow the DRY (don't repeat yourself) principle in coding.
 Only under this condition that each crawler is perfectly isolated can you have dozens of agents working on source files simultaneously without creating a mess.

-If you scroll up and check the bash script I've shared, you'll see I was also advised on the matter by ChatGPT, which added some hard blocks in the prompt, so that each agent is explicitly forbidden from touching files not in the scope of its work.
+If you scroll up and check the Bash script ("script A") I've shared, you'll see I was also advised on the matter by ChatGPT, which added some hard blocks in the prompt, so that each agent is explicitly forbidden from touching files not in the scope of its work.

 # Next steps
 Getting from dozens of crawlers written with Flavor 2 to hundreds of crawlers.
 Then executing them.
 Becoming sufficiently proficient at this "homemade" multi agent setup that I can reproduce it when and if needed in other places.